 - citizens affected or susceptible to be affected by diabetes (type 1 and 2)

-Insights gained from working with these groups will also allow formulating recommendations for actions at a bigger scale.
-The identified population cohorts, along with health professionals, academics and other practitioners, will be organised in Communities of Practice and involved directly in the co-creation of the MOOCs content and structure.
-The MOOCs will be thus developed having in mind the specific needs of the cohorts when it comes to digital health literacy.
-Once the courses are designed, they will be tested by the members of the CoPs and by other users.
-MOOCs use and impact will be monitored and assessed in order to ensure their uptake and sustainability beyond the duration of the project.
+Insights gained from working with these groups allowed formulating recommendations for actions at a bigger scale.
+The identified population cohorts, along with health professionals, academics and other practitioners, were organised in Communities of Practice and involved directly in the co-creation of the MOOCs content and structure.
+The MOOCs were thus developed having in mind the specific needs of the cohorts when it comes to digital health literacy.
+Once the courses were designed, they were tested by the members of the CoPs and by other users.
+MOOCs use and impact were monitored and assessed in order to ensure their uptake and sustainability beyond the duration of the project.

 Our role in IC-Health

-EHMA is involved in IC-Health both in research activities for Belgium and as coordinator of the dissemination work package.
+EHMA was involved both in research activities for Belgium and as coordinator of the dissemination work package.

 For more information on this project, please visit www.ichealth.eu

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 727474.